elghachouimohamed35-png/portfolio/README.md

 ## 📖 Project Overview

-This project demonstrates the deployment and configuration of a Windows Server 2019 infrastructure in a VMware Workstation virtual environment.
+This project demonstrates the deployment, configuration, and troubleshooting of a Windows Server 2019 infrastructure in a VMware Workstation virtual environment.

-The infrastructure provides centralized network administration using Active Directory, DNS, and DHCP services.
+The infrastructure provides centralized network administration, robust name resolution, and automated IP management using Active Directory Domain Services (AD DS), DNS, and DHCP services.

 ---